top of page

 That’s incredibly powerful and even emotional at times.
 I think this is something I really discovered in Kraków — how much of a difference it makes to be surrounded by people who uplift you.
 You can do the same thing somewhere else, but without that kind of support, it’s just not the same.

 In the end, it really comes down to the people.
 You can do bouldering or dancing anywhere, but the atmosphere and the connection depend on who you share it with.
-And I believe that the more open and in touch you are with yourself, the more you can truly connect with others — not just on the surface, but in a much deeper and more meaningful way.
+And I believe that the more open and grounded you are, the more you can truly connect with others — not just on the surface, but in a much deeper and more meaningful way.

 Multicultural Centre

 Since discovering this center in Kraków, I feel like I’ve gotten a second breath.
 There was a time when I felt disconnected from the city and from the activities I used to love — I had even stopped dancing.
 But now, meeting new people through the multicultural center helps me feel connected again.
-I’ve realized my priorities are shifting, that not everything can be about fun and movement — like biking every weekend — but about finding meaning and building something lasting.
+I’ve realized that my priorities are shifting, that my free time activities don't have to be just about fun and recreation— like biking every weekend — but about finding meaning and building something lasting.
 That’s part of why I want to study psychology and eventually become a therapist.
-The events at the center introduced me to people with diverse perspectives, including professionals, activists, and creatives.
-I especially enjoyed a talk on feminism lately — not only for the topic itself, but because it allowed me to see my own knowledge reflected in a broader context.
+The events at the center have connected me with a diverse range of people, including professionals, activists, and creatives.
+I especially enjoyed a talk on feminism lately — not only for the topic itself, but also because it provided a broader framework for my own perspectives.

 unnamed_edited.jpg